terraform-ibm-modules/terraform-ibm-cis/docs/README.md

                 # (4 unchanged attributes hidden)

               + action_parameters {
-                  + id       = "efb7b8c949ac4650a09736fc376e9aee" # pragma: allowlist secret
+                  + id       = "efb7b8c949ac4xxx9736fc376e9aee" # pragma: allowlist secret
                   + rulesets = []
                     # (2 unchanged attributes hidden)
                 }
             }
         }
 }
-# Copy-paste your Terraform configurations here - for large Terraform configs,
-# please share a link to the ZIP file.
 ```

+**Migrating to managed rules**

+ There is no automated Terraform support to migrate from legacy WAF to managed rules.
+It requires manual intervention.
+Using this module, you can either disable the existing legacy WAF or enable WAF using managed rulesets in a new CIS instance.

+ To find more information on migration, refer [this](https://cloud.ibm.com/docs/cis?topic=cis-migrating-to-managed-rules).